FAForever/wiki-pages/faf-version-guidelines.md

 ## 2.4 Check Other FAF Version Maps {#sec-2-4}

-Download other `FAF version` maps from the vault and get familiar with the requirements.
+Download other `FAF version` maps from the `FAF vault` and get familiar with the requirements.

 # 3 Create FAF version {#sec-3}